Personal Injury Attorney Tampa Bay

 The Statute of Limitations in Florida

 The statute of limitations is the timeframe within which a personal injury lawsuit may be filed.
-In Florida, it’s four years from the date of your accident or discovery of an illness caused by negligence.
+In Florida, it’s two years from the date of your accident or discovery of an illness caused by negligence.

 If you fail to file your case before this period expires, then you lose all legal rights to pursue compensation for any damages that result from it.